Doctrinally Sound and Intellectually Stimulating Start Your Journey

 In the secular marketplace, leadership is often defined by power, charisma, or strategic manipulation.
 In contrast, Bible college teaches that Christian leadership begins with character.
 We believe that your "public" influence can never safely exceed your "private" walk with God.

 The curriculum and campus life emphasize the fruit of the Spirit—love, joy, peace, and self-control—as the primary indicators of leadership potential.
 This shifts the focus from "What can I achieve?" to "Who am I becoming in Christ?"
-A leader with a strong character foundation is resilient in crisis and consistent in their witness, reflecting the integrity of the Master they serve (1 Timothy 3:1–7).
+A leader with a strong character foundation is resilient in crisis and consistent in their witness.

 Perhaps the most counter-cultural skill taught in Bible college is servant leadership.
 Drawing from the life of Jesus, who "did not come to be served, but to serve" (Mark 10:45), students are trained to view leadership as a position of stewardship rather than one of status.